 In addition to running the Vancouver Aquarium and the seafood recommendation program, Ocean Wise also runs other educational programs.
 Furthermore, Ocean Wise conducts research, organizes Great Canadian Shoreline Cleanups every year, and undertakes marine mammal rescue operations.

 To learn more click Work of Ocean Wise Vancouver.

 Is eating socially and environmentally-responsible seafood important to you?
 If it is, and you value locally-sourced food, another kind of organization to look into are Community Supported Fisheries (CSFs).

 (Note: Ocean Wise isn’t a Community Supported Fishery.
 It’s totally different.
 We are simply telling you about them as the topic is related.)

 A CSF is an organization, a bit like a cooperative (but it doesn’t have to be one), where members receive periodic shares of locally-sourced seafood.

-With a CSF, members pre-purchase “shares” or a percentage of catches which are delivered on a regular basis (e.g., once per week).
+With a CSF, members pre-purchase “shares” or a percentage of catches delivered on a regular basis (e.g., once per week).
 The model supports local independent fishermen/women and promotes a kind of “fair trade” at the local level.

 An example of a local Community Supported Fishery is Skipper Otto which is a family-run operation in the City of Vancouver.
 Their fishing partners are hardworking folk based out of Metro Vancouver, Vancouver Island and the Gulf Islands.
 A minimum suggested share with the organization is about $300.